bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Shelter of the Faithful

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
 Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, you gain Rest and Repairs and holy water for free.
-Additionally, the following downtime options open up for you and your allies in the HQ temple.
-- Spend (1) herbs to get (1) healing potion.
-- Spend ⛁ to cast *lesser restoration*.
-- Spend 5⛁ to cast *greater restoration*.
-- Spend 25⛁ coins to cast *raise dead* on a fallen ally.

-You might also have ties to a specific temple dedicated to your chosen deity or pantheon, and you have a residence there.
-This could be the temple where you used to serve, if you remain on good terms with it, or a temple where you have found a new home.
-While near your temple, you can call upon the priests for assistance, provided the assistance you ask for is not hazardous and you remain in good standing with your temple.

 ## Outlaw